-Dividends recognized on shares of Front Yard common stock were \$0.2 million for each of the three-month periods ended March 31, 2020 and 2019.
+Dividends recognized on shares of Front Yard common stock were \$0 and \$0.2 million during the three and six months ended June 30, 2020, respectively, compared to \$0.2 million and \$0.5 million during the three and six months ended June 30, 2019, respectively.
 The amount of dividends we receive may vary with Front Yard's financial performance, taxable income, liquidity needs and other factors deemed relevant by Front Yard's Board of Directors.
+Commencing in the first quarter of 2020, Front Yard has determined not to pay dividends on its common stock until further notice or until required under REIT qualification rules applicable to Front Yard.